 The good news is summer will return.
 The bad news?
 It’s time to put your toys away.

-Baskets, solid coloured plastic, or windowless containers with lids, sitting on a shelf overhead are the least helpful.
+Baskets, solid coloured plastic bins, or windowless containers with lids that are sitting on an overhead shelf aren’t helpful.

 If you’re hunting for just a pair of gloves, you may have to rifle through several containers before you find the right one.

 Storage containers are great for the things you put away each season in the garage, attic, or basement.
 Labelled boxes and containers make it easy to find items you’ve put away for long periods of time.